Tata Nears iPhone Plant Takeover to Grow Apple Supply Role

 Tata has taken other steps to increase its business with Apple.
 It has accelerated hiring in its factory in Hosur, near Bangalore, where it produces iPhone components.
 That plant stands on several hundred acres of land where Tata could add iPhone manufacturing lines in the coming years.
 Tata has also announced that it will launch 100 Apple stores in the country of 1.4 billion, the first of which is set to open in Mumbai this quarter.

 The 150-year-old Tata Group makes everything from branded salt and Tetley Tea to steel and Jaguar cars, and runs an airline and Starbucks cafés in the country.
-Its Tata Consultancy Services Ltd. is Asia’s largest IT outsourcing company and one of India’s most valuable by market capitalization.
+Its TCS is Asia’s largest IT outsourcing company and one of India’s most valuable by market capitalization.

-In the past couple of years, Chairman Natarajan Chandrasekaran has accelerated efforts to make the conglomerate more tech-centric with a slew of e-commerce initiatives and a new super-app called Tata Neu.
-The group is also set to enter chipmaking, Chandrasekaran said last year.
+In the past couple of years, Chairman Chandrasekaran has accelerated efforts to make the conglomerate more tech-centric with a slew of e-commerce initiatives and a new super-app called Tata Neu.
+The group is also set to enter chipmaking, he said last year.

 --With assistance from Sankalp Phartiyal and Debby Wu.